machine learning +

 Results for 'test query': 42 matching records found

-Notice the pattern.
-Each except block returns a valid state update — not a crash.
-The graph continues to the next node with an error message.
+See the pattern?
+Each except block sends back a valid state update — not a crash.
+The graph moves on to the next node with an error note in the messages.

-Sometimes the right response to a failure isn’t to give up — it’s to try again.
-You can implement retries manually by tracking attempt counts in your graph state.
+Sometimes the smart move after a failure is to try again.
+You can build your own retry loop by storing an attempt count in the graph state.

-The approach: add retry_count and max_retries to your state.
-The unreliable node increments the counter on each failure.
-A conditional edge function checks the counter and routes back to the same node (retry) or forward to a fallback (give up).
+The idea: add retry_count and max_retries to the state.
+Each time the node fails, it bumps the counter.
+A conditional edge checks the counter and either loops back (retry) or heads to a fallback (give up).

 class RetryState(TypedDict):